What Private Label Gummies Really Cost

 Moisture management is a packaging decision (not just a formula decision)

-Depending on your product design and distribution plans, moisture control can influence:
+Depending on your design and distribution, moisture control affects:

 • Choice of bottle or pouch materials